 At the end of the day, as you’ll come to realize, is the case in the industry – search engines choose what they display.
 Given that this process takes place automatically, behind-the-scenes at Google – there is little that we (or you) can do to ensure that Google does, in fact, use the meta description you’ve written.

 That being said, here are some of the most common reasons Google might not use the meta description you’ve provided:

-- The meta description is not relevant or useful (ie, just a collection of keywords).
+- The meta description is not relevant or useful or lacks quality (ie, just a collection of keywords).

 - The exact same meta description is provided across a large number of pages.

 - The meta description doesn’t match what the user is searching for, but other content on the page does.

 In the past, Google has also made various suggestions with regard to how to avoid meta description rewrites…